Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions-starting.md

 To delete a topic, navigate to it and select the overflow menu (as shown below).
 Select *Delete*.

-> replace with a SUI screenshot showing more than one topic in a discussion (see examples in the More on Tasks topic)
 <img src="../images/delete-topic.png" alt="Deleting a topic" width="100%" />

 ### Rearranging Discussions and Topics